JelleWierenga/the-London-App-Brewery/Logbook.md

 This project is an exciting text-based adventure game where the player's choices determine the outcome.
 I had to make decisions at crossroads, explore lakes, and face dark forests.
 It's not just about coding; it's about creating interactive experiences.
 Looking forward to what the next days will bring!

+---
+# Day 4
+Today i did day 4 of this challange. i made a Rock Paper Sissors game using if elif and else statments

+Check out what i made today here [Github: Rock Paper Sissors](https://github.com/JelleWierenga/the-London-App-Brewery/tree/main/Rock%20Paper%20Sissors)

+---
+# Day 5
+It is day 5 already and i am feeling great. today was all about while loops and for loops.

+The challange was to make a password generator that generates a password with random characterss form a list.

+Do you want to generate strong passwords?(ofcourse you do) check it out here [Github: Password generator](https://github.com/JelleWierenga/the-London-App-Brewery/tree/main/Password%20generator)